blackfuel/asuswrt-merlin-tools/README.md

 git push -f origin master
 ```

-### Copy a github repo to a local file for distribution purposes, similar to how OpenWRT create local archive of remote repo
+### Copy a Github repo to a local file for distribution purposes, similar to how OpenWRT create local archive of remote repo
 ```
 # EXAMPLE: Copy the original dnscrypt-proxy 1.9.5 repo to a local file
 cd $HOME